 Chances are, you’ve been planning your trip for a little while and your internet history will be just full of flights, hostels, and things to do for your particular destination.
 Thanks to a devious little trick called dynamic pricing, this could lead to inflated prices for your flight.
 Clear all your cookies to make sure you’re getting a fair price.

 2. Roll, Don’t Fold

-‘Only amateurs check in bags these days’ says Travel Guide Brenda Berg from Lets go and learn – bring a duffel made of soft material that can easily squish into those pesky little cabin bag measurements and roll up everything in order to make it fit.
+‘Only amateurs check in bags these days’ says Travel Guide Brenda Berg – bring a duffel made of soft material that can easily squish into those pesky little cabin bag measurements and roll up everything in order to make it fit.
 It’s also worth considering picking a colour scheme for your travel wardrobe, so all of your clothes match, and you can mix and match multiple outfits and still be coordinated.
 Never forget to wear your bulkiest clothes and shoes while you’re on the plane, so you can take the maximum amount of things in your case.

 We all know that we need to have a little plastic baggy full of our toiletries in bottles of less than 100ml before we get through an airport.
 This can be a nightmare to prepare the night before, so consider setting up a travel bag and stocking it with any travel or sample sized goods you come across so you have a decent collection by the time your trip comes around.